 Search engines now better understand things like context and user intent.
 They’ve also adapted to our tendency to type questions into search engines.
 Instead of rewarding pages that contain that actual question as a target keyword, they instead reward pages that best answer the question.

 Do a search for, “What is Inbound Marketing?” and you’ll get a ton of web pages with that very question as the title.
 That’s an old keyword/SEO tactic.
 It’s likely that those pages are optimized for that very keyword.

 The titles of your pages are still important.
 But whether or not they rank will depend on the quality of the writing, the authority of the page, whether or not there’s contextual significance for the search query, and several other factors.

 Topic Clusters - How We Optimize from Here

 Probably not, but they don’t carry the same weight that they used to.
 Old tactics like keyword stuffing may even backfire and penalize your page.

 HubSpot and many other marketers now recommend you write content to cover core topics and subtopics.
 Focus less on keywords and more on filling up topic clusters with relevant content.
 Ideally, Google and other search engines will identify those topic clusters on your site and recognize you as an authority on those topics.

 HubSpot’s tool makes this pretty easy.
 It also helps you keep track of every page you’ve written and what topic they represent.
 What’s more, it can identify whether or not your subtopic pages are linking to the pillar page that covers their core topic.

-Establishing these links helps search engines determine the structure of your website, as well as which topics your website represents and how well you should rank in search results.
+Establishing these links helps search engines determine the structure of your website, as well as which topic clusters your website represents and how well you should rank in search results.